modAL-python/modAL/Models-API.md

     classifier

 **Returns**
-*mean_accuracy*: numpy.float containing the mean accuracy of the predictor
+*mean_accuracy*: numpy.float containing the mean accuracy of the estimator

 ## ActiveLearner.teach(X, y, bootstrap=False)<a name="ActiveLearner.teach"></a>
-Adds X and y to the known training data and retrains the predictor with the augmented dataset.
+Adds X and y to the known training data and retrains the estimator with the augmented dataset.

 **Parameters**